-- 7.2.1 At its 8th session the Executive Committee considered estimates of the total amount of the established claims.
+- 7.2.1 At its 8th session, held in June 2000, the Executive Committee considered estimates of the total amount of the established claims.
 The Committee took note of the result of an extensive study carried out within the French Ministry of Economy, Finance and Industry on the extent of the damage caused by the Erika incident on the tourism industry.
-It was noted that in the study the estimated total amount of the admissible claims in the tourism sector fell within the range of FFr800 1 500 million (£80 150 million). - 7.2.2 In view of the uncertainty as to the total amount of the claims arising from the Erika incident, the Executive Committee decided that the payments by the 1992 Fund should for the time being be limited to 50% of the amount of the loss or damage actually suffered by the respective claimants, as assessed by the 1992 Fund's experts (document 92FUND/EXC.8/8, paragraph 3.3.38). - 7.2.3 At its 11th session, the Executive Committee decided to increase the level of the 1992 Fund's payments from 50% to 60% of the amount of the damage actually suffered by the respective claimants (document 92FUND/EXC.11/6, paragraph 3.58). - 7.2.4 The Executive Committee decided at its 12th session to maintain the level of payments at 60% (document 92FUND/EXC.12/4, paragraph 3.1.7).
+It was noted that in the study the estimated total amount of the admissible claims in the tourism sector fell within the range of FFr800 1 500 million (£80 150 million). - 7.2.2 In view of the uncertainty as to the total amount of the claims arising from the Erika incident, the Executive Committee decided that the payments by the 1992 Fund should for the time being be limited to 50% of the amount of the loss or damage actually suffered by the respective claimants, as assessed by the 1992 Fund's experts (document 92FUND/EXC.8/8, paragraph 3.3.38). - 7.2.3 At its 11th session, held in January 2001, the Executive Committee decided to increase the level of the 1992 Fund's payments from 50% to 60% of the amount of the damage actually suffered by the respective claimants (document 92FUND/EXC.11/6, paragraph 3.58). - 7.2.4 The Executive Committee decided at its 13th session, held in June 2001, to increase the level of payments to 80% (document 92FUND/EXC.13/7, paragraph 3.2.42).